 Ever stumbled across an emotional regulation toolkit?
-If you've found your way here, chances are you have heard about them.
-I bet you’re also parenting a wonderful little one who experiences some pretty big emotions.
-Parenting is full of surprises—we learn to navigate with classic phrases like 'You get what you get, and you don’t get upset.'
-But let’s be real: while little Susie might shrug and move on, not all kids find it so straightforward.
-Especially if you’re raising a child who is autistic, the standard playbook doesn’t always apply.
+If you've found your way here, chances are you've heard about them.
+And I bet you’re parenting a wonderful little one who experiences some pretty big emotions.
+Parenting is full of surprises—we often learn to navigate with classic phrases like 'You get what you get, and you don’t get upset.'
+But let’s be honest: while little Susie might shrug and move on, not all kids find it so straightforward, especially if you’re raising a child who is autistic.
+The standard playbook doesn’t always apply.
 You need to be ready with something special—an emotional regulation toolkit.
-So firstly let’s dive into to exactly what this is.
+Let’s dive into exactly what this is.

 Think of an emotional regulation toolkit as a super handy collection of strategies and tools designed to help your child manage those big waves of feelings they experience.
 It’s like having a trusty backpack filled with everything you need to help your little one navigate through their emotional world.